 They are indeed strange animals.
 A hyrax’s brain is like an elephant’s, while its stomach is like a horse’s.
 The skeleton, however, is akin to a rhinoceros’s.
 The hind feet are entirely different from these animals, more like a tapir’s.
 Peeking into the mouth of a hyrax, you may recognize similar upper incisors from rodents’ teeth, upper cheek teeth from rhino’s and the lower cheek teeth like a hippo’s.
 They even have two teeth in their upper jaw that resemble elephant tusks.
-The overall anatomy of a hyrax, however, is like an elephant’s or horse’s.
+The overall anatomy of a hyrax, however, is like that of elephants or horses.
 Hyraceum was used by men long before perfumers did it.

-This substance has been a traditional remedy used in Africa and middle east for thousands of years.
+This substance has been a traditional remedy used in Africa and in the Middle East for thousands of years.
 It is not strange that other animal scents such as Civet, Muskdeer Castoreum and Ambergris belong to all traditional pharmacopoeias with the same indications; epilepsy, convulsions and feminine hormonal disorders.

 It is no wonder that Hyraceum is considered in South Africa a remedy for kidney and bladder diseases and dysfunctions.
 All mammals expel their pheromones through urines and the leathery smell of Hyraceum shows that it contains a lot of these.